-You might choose to give your dog a harness rather than a collar to make him more comfortable, or to reduce the chance that he will slip off the leash.
-Whatever your reason for choosing a harness, this step-by-step guide will help you put it on him.
+Some dog owners choose to use a harness rather than a collar on their dog to make him more comfortable or to reduce the chance that he will slip off the leash.
+There are three different types of harnesses to choose from, and they can each be tricky to put on.
+This step-by-step guide will give you all the information you need.

 Standard Dog Harness